freeCodeCamp/chinese/chinese/articles/build-a-blog-website-with-ghost-api-and-nextjs.md

 How To Build Your Blog on DigitalOcean with Ghost and Next.js | DigitalOcean

 You can use Next.js with Ghost to build a statically generated blog with better performance and SEO.
 You can also customize your design and add the functionalities you want.
 In this tutorial, you’ll use Ghost to manage articles and Next.js to build the frontend of your blog.
-DigitalOcean’s Ghost One…
+DigitalOcean’s Ghost One……

 ![android-chrome-512x512.5f2e6221](https://www.digitalocean.com/_next/static/media/android-chrome-512x512.5f2e6221.png)DigitalOcean